Nikhils-G/AeroInsight-Innovating-Fleet-Optimization-for-Aerospace-and-Defense/README.md

 ## Frontend (React):
-- React Ecosystem: React hooks (useState, useEffect) for state management and side effects.
+- React Ecosystem : React hooks (useState, useEffect) for state management and side effects.
-- Data Visualization: Recharts library for creating responsive and interactive charts.
+- Data Visualization : Recharts library for creating responsive and interactive charts.
-- UI Components: Custom Card component for displaying KPIs, using Lucide React icons for visual enhancements.
+- UI Components : Custom Card component for displaying KPIs, using Lucide React icons for visual enhancements.
-- Responsive Design: CSS Grid for layout with responsive breakpoints and Tailwind CSS-like utility classes for styling.
+- Responsive Design : CSS Grid for layout with responsive breakpoints and Tailwind CSS-like utility classes for styling.

 ## FleetOptix differentiates itself with the following competitive advantages: